solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 #### Parameters:

 - `<array>` - (optional) An array of account address strings.
-If this parameter is provided, the response will reflect the minimum prioritization fee to land a transaction locking any of the provided accounts as writable.
+If this parameter is provided, the response will reflect the minimum prioritization fee to land a transaction locking all of the provided accounts as writable.

 #### Results: